ghewgill/wikattrib/README.md

     ./dumpsplit simplewiki-20130203-pages-meta-history.xml.7z out

 The above will create a few thousand `.xz` files in the `out/` subdirectory.
-Then, the `wikiblame.py` script will create the HTML blame output for a single page:
+Then, the `wikattrib.py` script will create the HTML attribution output for a single page:

     mkdir html
-    python wikiblame.py simple out Aardvark html
+    python wikattrib.py simple out Aardvark html

 The `go` script can be used to run this for every file in the `out` directory.